andrewallen/tfe-survey/survey-content.md

 Your answers will be stored securely and processed in accordance with GDPR and UK data‑protection regulations.
 See our privacy statement for details.

-# Previous Members - Welcome Content
+## Previous Members - Welcome Content

-## Welcome
+### Welcome

 Thank you for training with us.
 Whether you've paused your membership temporarily or decided to leave, we'd appreciate your feedback on your experience and what influenced your decision.

 This optional survey is part of our commitment to listening carefully to all our members - past and present - as we shape the future of TFE.
 You don't have to complete it, but your honest feedback would mean a great deal and could help us improve, grow, and hopefully welcome you back when the time is right.

-Most people finish in 5–8 minutes, and all responses are anonymous and deeply appreciated.
+On average, members finish in 5–8 minutes, and all responses are anonymous and deeply appreciated.

 We’ll share aggregated results with members in July.

-## Understanding Your Membership Pause or Cancellation
+### Understanding Your Membership Pause or Cancellation
+*(Previous members only)*

 We'd like to better understand your reasons for stepping away.